Bleeding After Caesarean Delivery: Everything You Should Know

 Internal bleeding can make the woman’s face pale and her hands and feet cold.

 If your vaginal bleeding after a C-section continues to be heavy even after the initial few weeks, it could be due to internal bleeding.

 If the blood reaching the kidneys is less, then it affects the urine output.
 Thus, reduced urine output may be a sign of internal bleeding

 How Much Bleeding Merits Medical Attention?

 If your bleeding becomes heavy again, after tapering off, and the colour turns red, it may be due to overexertion.
-However, if clotting continues even after resting for few days, it might be due to some complication.
+However, if clotting continues even after resting for a few days, it might be due to some complication.